Dave’s RVs Insurance Options

 • https://www.outdoorsy.com/help/outdoorsy-terms-of-service

-To save on the cost of Outdoorsy’s Insurance, Dave’s RVs recommends eliminating Outdoorsy’s Insurance and Roadside assistance charges.
-This can only be done if your agent can provide proof in advance that the renter’s personal auto insurance covers PLPD, Collision, comprehensive, and Roadside Assistance for a rented motorhome or trailer.
+Dave’s RVs recommends eliminating Outdoorsy’s Insurance and Roadside assistance charges if your agent can provide proof in advance that they cover PLPD, Collision, and Comprehensive for a rented driveable motorhome or trailer.
+This option will save you a significant amount on longer RV rental trips.

 OPTION 3: MBA Motorhome Insurance (less expensive 3rd party coverage)

-If your auto insurance agent does not cover you for renting an RV, you can purchase insurance directly from MBA, the same company that insures Dave’s RVs fleet when not rented.
+If your auto insurance agent does not cover you for renting an RV, you can purchase insurance directly from MBA, a trusted 3rd party Insurance Company used by Dave’s RVs for 10 years.

 To sign up:

-3. Enter your rental dates, must match the dates in your booking.
-(If your dates change, this process must be updated with MBA to insure coverage!)
+2. Enter your rental dates to match the dates in your booking.
+(If your dates change, this process MUST be updated with MBA to insure coverage!)

-4. Enter the last 6 digits of the Rental RV VIN# (shown in your quote or call to confirm)
+3. Enter the Last 6 digits of the RV VIN (shown in your quote or call to confirm)

-5. We recommend selecting the optional “Supplemental Liability Insurance” to increase liability coverage to $1M.
+4. We recommend selecting the optional “Supplemental Liability Insurance” to increase liability & collision coverage beyond the minimums required by Michigan law.

-7. Send proof of coverage to Dave’s RVs (reply to quote email) so we can remove the Outdoorsy Insurance from your bill.
+7. Notify Dave so we can remove the default Outdoorsy Insurance from your bill.

 Trip insurance